pratikdas/my_articles/Ephemeral-Preview_Environment.md

 ## Introducing Ephemeral Environment
 An ephemeral environment as the name suggests is a temporary short lived environment.
 It is also called dynamic or preview environments.
 It consists of infrastructure and a full stack of applications required for .
 These are similar to docker containers but extended to a collection of applications.
 And instead, it only exists for a defined period of time.
 An environment is a collection of infrastructure or services to enable someone whether it be a development team or otherwise to deploy their components or applications into.

 Some of the features of an ephemeral environment are:
-**Tied to a branch**: They are tied to a feature branch **Isolation**: The environment is isolated from other set of changes **Infrastructure**: The infrastructure used for running the environment is also spun up on demand.
+- **Tied to a branch**: They are tied to a feature branch
+- **Isolation**: The environment is isolated from other set of changes
+- **Infrastructure**: The infrastructure used for running the environment is also spun up on demand.
-**Applications**: The applications in our dependency graph are present
+- **Applications**: The applications in our dependency graph are present

 ## Setting up Ephemeral Environment

 ## When do we spin up an Ephemeral Environment
-Provision a lighter development environment: Spun up by developers with only the dependent systems required by the application they need to work on.
+- Provision a lighter development environment: Spun up by developers with only the dependent systems required by the application they need to work on.
 Advantage of solving "it runs on my machine" syndrome.
 Similar to Docker containers but extened to a collection of systems.

-Provision a integration environment: Spun up by developers for testing in a production like environment Provisioned by QA teams: To test a feature for functional testing.
+- Provision an integration environment: Spun up by developers for testing in a production like environment
+- Provisioned by QA teams: To test a feature for functional testing.
-Business teams
+- Business teams
-Performance testing
+- Performance testing

 ## Tools & Techniques
 CI/CD Pipelines: